ddopson/node-segfault-handler/README.md

 Obviously, you would only include the first two lines in your own code; the third is for testing purposes and to demonstrate functionality.

-After running the above sample, you will see a stacktrace that looks like:
+After running the above sample, you will see a stacktrace on OSX and Linux that looks like:

 ```
 PID 67926 received SIGSEGV for address: 0x0